Training-free Adjustable Polynomial Graph Filtering for Ultra-fast Multimodal Recommendation: Introduction

 On the other hand, recent studies on single-modal recommender systems \cite{DBLP:conf/cikm/ShenWZSZLL21, DBLP:conf/www/XiaLGLLG22, DBLP:conf/www/LiuLGL0SG23, DBLP:conf/sigir/ParkSS24} have adopted the {\it training-free} graph filtering (GF) (also known as graph signal processing) mechanism due to its simplicity and effectiveness.
+As training-free designs, GF bypasses iterative gradient-based training and instead performs graph filtering along with similarity graphs, thereby resulting in substantially lower computational overhead and much faster inference for recommendation than the case of conventional deep or graph neural network (GNN)-based models.
 Such GF is a fundamental operation enabling the manipulation of signals defined over the nodes based on the underlying graph topology \cite{DBLP:conf/nips/DefferrardBV16, DBLP:journals/tsp/IsufiGSS24}.
 A pioneering study on training-free GF is GF-CF \cite{DBLP:conf/cikm/ShenWZSZLL21}, which presented a novel approach to constructing an item--item similarity graph and applying GF that does not necessitate model training to enhance recommendation performance.
-Subsequent studies \cite{DBLP:conf/www/LiuLGL0SG23, DBLP:conf/www/XiaLGLLG22} have been introduced to further enhance the effectiveness of GF-based recommender systems.
-Additionally, recent studies \cite{DBLP:conf/sigir/ParkSS24, DBLP:conf/www/ParkYS25, DBLP:conf/www/KimCPS25} proposed a powerful normalization scheme that enables adjustable influence between users and items, while introducing tunable hyperparameters to mitigate over-smoothing and under-smoothing and employing polynomial graph filters that avoid explicit eigendecomposition.
+Additionally, recent studies \cite{DBLP:conf/sigir/ParkSS24, DBLP:conf/www/ParkYS25, DBLP:conf/www/KimCPS25} proposed a normalization scheme with tunable user--item influence and smoothing strength, combined with polynomial graph filters that avoid explicit eigendecomposition.